Soccer-Chiellini World Cup place at risk over elbowing

-Serie A's disciplinary tribunal said in a statement that Chiellini had been guilty of elbowing AS Roma's Miralem Pjanic in an off-the-ball incident during Juve's 1-0 win at the Stadio Olimpico on Sunday.
+Serie A's disciplinary tribunal said Chiellini had been guilty of elbowing AS Roma's Miralem Pjanic in an off-the-ball incident during Juve's 1-0 win at the Stadio Olimpico on Sunday.

 The tribunal used video evidence to make the decision as the incident was not seen by the referee.

-Chiellini is a linchpin of the Italy side but will now have to wait to see if the incident will affect his World Cup chances, with Tuesday the deadline for provisional squads for June and July's tournament in Brazil.
+Chiellini will now have to wait to see if the incident will affect his World Cup chances.

 Italy coach Cesare Prandelli has implemented a strict code of ethics since taking over in 2010 and has dropped a number of players for similar incidents in club games.